 For Foundry instances hosted in AWS, additional configuration is required when connecting to S3 buckets in the same region.
 This is due to how AWS handles networking for requests to S3 from a VPC gateway endpoint in the same region.

-To check if your connection require extra configuration, navigate to the Network egress page in Control Panel.
+To check if your connection requires extra configuration, navigate to the Network egress page in Control Panel.
 If you find an additional tab called S3 bucket policies, then your instance is hosted in AWS and you must explicitly allow traffic from Palantir's VPC endpoint to any S3 buckets in the same region.

 If present, the S3 bucket policies tab will also display the region where your instance is hosted, along with the Amazon Reference Number (ARN) of the VPC endpoint used to route traffic from Foundry to any same-region S3 buckets.